netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentebpf">ebpf</a></b></td>
         <td>object</td>
         <td>
-          Settings related to eBPF-based flow reporter when the "agent.type" property is set to "EBPF".<br/>
+          ebpf describes the settings related to the eBPF-based flow reporter when the "agent.type" property is set to "EBPF".<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecagentipfix">ipfix</a></b></td>
         <td>object</td>
         <td>
-          Settings related to IPFIX-based flow reporter when the "agent.type" property is set to "IPFIX".<br/>
+          ipfix describes the settings related to the IPFIX-based flow reporter when the "agent.type" property is set to "IPFIX".<br/>
         </td>
         <td>false</td>
       </tr></tbody>